 1. Make a paste

-Grab a small bowl and combine 2 tbsp cocoa, 1 tsp sugar and 1 tsp of agave syrup.
-Stir well, then slowly add 2 tbsp of oat milk.
+Grab a small bowl and combine 2 tablespoon cocoa, 1 teaspoon sugar and 1 teaspoon of agave syrup.
+Stir well, then slowly add 2 tablespoon of oat milk.
 This will create the base for our recipe - the paste.
 You will want to grab a small whisk (or just a fork) and stir vigorously until your paste is completely smooth.

 2. Optional step